-Footnote 2 relates to the liquidity of the College's financial assets and measures the resources available for operations within 12 months.
+Footnote 2 relates to the liquidity of the College's financial assets and measures the resources available within 12 months.
 This information is important because it gives a sense of how accessible (or inaccessible) some of the financial assets of the College are.
 Any business operation must have access to cash in order to operate and we feel confident that the types of assets that we hold as well as other liquidity at our disposal - like the line of credit described in footnote 11 - give the College sufficient liquidity.

 Footnote 4 describes contributions receivable and the timetable within which we expect to receive them.
-Contributions receivable include gift commitments that will be paid in future years as well as trusts held by an outside administrator for which the College is a beneficiary.
+Contributions receivable include gift commitments that will be paid on a timeframe of greater than one year as well as trusts held by an outside administrator for which the College is a beneficiary.
 These receivables are assessed annually for collectability and discounted to their present value.

 Footnote 6 describes the physical assets of the College - including the land, buildings and equipment.
-These assets are recorded at historical value and reported net of depreciation.
+These assets are recorded at historical value and have been reduced by depreciation.
 This footnote also discloses a "conditional asset retirement obligation."
-This figure is an estimate of the cost of the legal obligation to dispose of any hazardous substances in long-lived physical assets upon their retirement.
+This figure is an estimate of the cost of the legal obligation to dispose of any hazardous substances in long lived physical assets upon their retirement.

-Footnote 7 describes the College's investment philosophy and an overview of the assets held as of the balance sheet dates.
+Footnote 7 describes the College's investment philosophy.
 The vast majority of the College's investment assets are the result of generous donations over time to the endowment pool.
 The Chief Investment Officer and the Investment Committee of the board of trustees oversee the investment of these assets.
 As is noted, care is taken to assess the appropriate value of these assets at year end and to assure adequate liquidity to fund cash flow needs of the investment commitments as well as the spending needs of the College.

 Footnote 8 describes the endowment funds and how they are managed.
-The vast majority of this funding was given to the College by donors as permanent endowment (gifts invested in perpetuity with the income used in support of the College) either with restriction (income is utilized to support a particular College need) or without restriction (income is utilized to support general needs of the College).
-It also includes gifts made to the College that were not specified by the donor as endowment gifts, but the College decided to invest for the perpetual support of the College.
-As is noted, there are many financial policies that govern the use of these funds, all meant to safeguard the long-term financial health of the College and ensure that the funds support the students of the future as well as the students of today and yesterday.
-The long-term goal is that investment returns provide consistent support for operations and allow the endowment to grow by a factor at least equivalent to inflation.
+The vast majority of this funding was given to the College by donors as endowment (gifts invested in perpetuity with the income used in support of the College) either with restriction (utilize the income to support a particular College need) or without restriction (utilize the income to support general needs of the College).
+It also includes gifts made to the College that were not specified as endowment gifts, but the College decided to invest for the perpetual support of the College.
+As is noted, there are many financial policies that govern the use of these funds, all meant to safeguard the long term financial health of the College and ensure that the funds support the students of the future as well as the students of today and yesterday.
+The long term goal is that investment returns provide consistent support for operations and allow the endowment to grow by a factor at least equivalent to inflation.

 Footnote 9 describes the type of College activity that the net assets support.
-It is not surprising that the single largest area is scholarship support followed closely by general operations and instruction.
+It is not surprising that the single largest area is scholarship support followed closely by instruction.
 While a significant portion of these net assets are restricted for a particular purpose, those purposes are closely aligned with our mission and values as an institution.

 Footnote 10 breaks out the operational expenses of the College into functional and natural classifications so that the reader of the financial statements can see the functional totals in each column and their respective natural totals in each row.
-You will note that over 60% of the College expenses are salaries and benefits, and functionally, over 50% of the expenses support our core mission of instruction and academic support.
+You will note that over 65% of the College expenses are salaries and benefits, and functionally, over 50% of the expenses support our core mission of instruction and academic support.